astropy/astropy/docs/development/docguide.rst

 referred to in the **extended summary** or the **notes**.
 Do not list private methods in the Methods section.

-Note that ``self`` is *not* listed as the first parameter of methods.
+Do not list ``self`` as the first parameter of a method.

 Method docstrings
 `````````````````

 Document these as you would any other function.
-Do not include ``self`` in the
+Do not include ``self`` in
-list of parameters.
-If a method has an equivalent function (which is the case
+the list of parameters.
+If a method has an equivalent function, the function
-for many ndarray methods for example), the function docstring should contain
+docstring should contain the detailed documentation, and the method
-the detailed documentation, and the method docstring should refer to it.
-Only
+docstring should refer to it.
+Only put brief ``Summary`` and ``See Also``
-put brief summary and See Also sections in the method docstring.
+sections in the method docstring.

 Documenting class instances
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^